TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ### @PIVOT

-`@PIVOT` returns a list of projections as a result of pivoting the given column on the given values.
+`@PIVOT` returns a set of columns as a result of pivoting an input column on the specified values.
+This operation is sometimes described a pivoting from a "long" format (multiple values in a single column) to a "wide" format (one value in each of multiple columns).

 It supports the following arguments, in this order:

 - `column`: The column to pivot
-- `values`: The values to be used for pivoting
+- `values`: The values to use for pivoting (one column is created for each value in `values`)
 - `alias`: Whether to create aliases for the resulting columns, defaults to true
 - `agg` (optional): The aggregation function to use, defaults to `SUM`
 - `cmp` (optional): The comparison operator to use for comparing the column values, defaults to `=`